Single Enforcement Body and Enforcement Powers

 The ERA 2025 includes detailed provisions setting out the enforcement powers, including:

-- Issue enforcement undertakings and apply for orders: The Fair Work Agency will have the power to request labour market enforcement (‘LME‘) undertakings and further to apply to the court for LME orders to ensure compliance with prohibitions, restrictions and requirements.
+- Issue enforcement undertakings and apply for orders: The Fair Work Agency has the power to request labour market enforcement (‘LME‘) undertakings and further to apply to the court for LME orders to ensure compliance with prohibitions, restrictions and requirements.
 Non-compliance with an LME order, or providing false information or obstructions, is a criminal offence (which can on lead to imprisonment, a fine or both).
+A Code of Practice on Fair Work Agency Labour Market Enforcement Undertakings and Orders was published on 7 April 2026 and will be considered by the Fair Work Agency when using the Labour Market Enforcement regime.

-- Issue notices of underpayment: The Fair Work Agency will have the power to issue notices of underpayment (in a similar way to the existing enforcement regime for the National Minimum Wage).
-The Fair Work Agency will be able to issue an underpayment notice to remedy a failure to pay certain payments under relevant labour market enforcement legislation (which we explain above) which includes National Minimum Wage, Statutory Sick Pay and, most notably, holiday pay).
+- Issue notices of underpayment: The Fair Work Agency has the power to issue notices of underpayment (in a similar way to the existing enforcement regime for the National Minimum Wage).
+The Fair Work Agency will be able to issue an underpayment notice to remedy a failure to pay certain payments under relevant labour market enforcement legislation (which we explain above) notably including National Minimum Wage, Statutory Sick Pay and holiday pay.
 The notice will specify the amount that will be payable by the liable party to the individual(s) within 28 days of the notice.
 In addition to the sums due, the notice of underpayment must also impose a penalty, to go into the Government’s Consolidated Fund, of 200% of the sum payable in the notice (up to a maximum of £20,000 per individual).
 This new power could have potentially significant implications for employers who have miscalculated holiday pay or have misclassified workers/employees as self-employed contractors and so have failed to pay holiday pay correctly or at all.

 - Bring proceedings in the employment tribunal on a worker’s behalf: Where a worker has the right to bring employment tribunal proceedings in England and Wales, or Scotland, and it appears to the Fair Work Agency that a worker is not going to bring those proceedings then the Fair Work Agency may bring proceedings in place of the worker.
 Notably, it seems that this power extends to any employment tribunal proceedings and not just proceedings in respect of the more limited relevant labour market legislation set out above.